 7 In 1957, RCA Victor announced that Elvis had sold 12,000,000 singles the year before.
 They noted that less than 10% of those singles were 78s.
 By the end of 1958, the few 78s manufactured in the US were mostly blues and rhythm & blues records for the black market.

 8 This is how screwy it is on the Internet: the plaque for the DISRAELI GEARS Gold Record is plainly engraved, “Presented to Cream to commemorate the sales of more than one million dollars worth of Atco Records.”
 Yet the description of this item from the online auction house that was selling it reads, “Cream Disraeli Gears RIAA Gold Record Award.
 This award was presented to Cream for selling 1,000,000 copies of their album Disraeli Gears.”
 The auction house somehow confused $1,000,000 with 1,000,000 copies!
-No wonder readers and writers are confused, hennah?
+To read more, click here.

 9 I adapted these three paragraphs from the article “A Brief History of the Sony Classical Label” on the official Sony website.
 Sony has since removed the original article from its site.